tedi0722/TriviaGame/README.md

 # Trivia Game

 ### Overview
-This Trivia Game uses mainly JavaScript.
+This trivia game uses mainly JavaScript.
 Each question is timed and each answer is stored.
 At the end of the game, the score is displayed as well as a button that lets the player play the game again.

 ### Technology Used
 * html